 While that is reasonable, the drawback is that for low flow rates, the background “noise” such as resolution of the balance will appear three times larger, which is unrelated to the infusion pump’s performance.
 For example, a typical 220g balance with a 0.1mg resolution has a rounding error “noise” of 1.2% at rates of 1mL/hr sampled at 30s.
-This noise has nothing to do with the pump’s performance, it’s just the limits of measurement of the set up.
-If the sample interval is reduced to 10s, that noise becomes 3.6%, which is highly visible in a flow rate graph, and has no clinical relevance.
+If the sample interval is reduced to 10s, that noise becomes 3.6%, which is highly visible in a flow rate graph, is not caused by the pump and has no clinical relevance.

 Needless to say, this is another AAMI deviation that seems to have been ignored in practice.

 IEC2 again appears to have started to follow AAMI, and got as far as deleting the reference to a 30s interval (0.5 min).
-But, that’s as far as they got - the sentence now reads “Set the the sample interval S”, which implies that S is somehow defined elsewhere.
+But, that’s as far as they got - the sentence now reads “Set the sample interval S”, which implies that S is somehow defined elsewhere in the standard.
 Newbie test engineers unaware of the history could spend hours searching the standard to try and find where or how S is determined.
 A clue that it is still 0.5 min can be found in Equation (6) which defines j and k as 240 and 120, which only makes sense if S = 0.5 min.
-With the history thought it seems clear that there was an intention to follow AAMI, but cooler heads may have prevailed and they just forgot to re-insert the original 0.5min.
+With the history it is clear that there was an intention to follow AAMI, but cooler heads may have prevailed and they just forgot to re-insert the original 0.5min.